6 Best Lens for Night City Photography: (2023 Guide & Reviews)

 Canon 50mm 1.8: (Best lens for Night Street photography)

-So, this lens is a very good lens for everything.
+So, this lens is the perfect lens for everything.

-It’s very sustainable, so it’s a 50 mil is this fragment so that you can zoom in or out it’s straight strictly the same focal length.
+It’s very sustainable, so it’s 50 mil in this fragment so you can zoom in or out.
+It’s straight, strictly the same focal length.

-I’m going to go through the points of why I recommend it for beginner photography, amateur photography, and even professional photography.
+I will explain why I recommend it for beginner, amateur, and even professional photography.

-So, that’s pretty cheap compared to most lenses, and its quality is amazing.
+So, that’s pretty cheap compared to most lenses, and its quality is fantastic.

-It’s a standard portrait lens that works with a full-frame and crop sensor.
+It’s a standard portrait lens with a full frame and crop sensor.

-The actual build quality is amazing, and it comes with great metal.
+The actual build quality is fantastic, and it comes with great metal.

-The minimal amount for that cheap as well it’s great.
+The minimal amount for that cheap as well is excellent.

-I’ve used this for street photography, product photography, portraits, and all this.
+I’ve used this for street photography, product photography, and portraits.

-On the Canon 50 mil one, we noticed the autofocus is actually fantastic.
+On the Canon 50 mil one, we noticed the autofocus is fantastic.

-It was very sharp, and it is quite a sharp lens.
+It was very sharp, and it is a pretty sharp lens.

-If you use it properly, It’s actually quite a good lens to work with.
+If you use it properly, It’s quite an excellent lens to work with.

-The only issue with this lens is chromatic aberration if you took a picture and struggled with the dynamic range.
+The only issue with this lens is chromatic aberration, which occurs if you take a picture and struggle with the dynamic range.

-So, if you take a picture with a really bright background, it’s going to be like little bits of purple or green.
+So, if you take a picture with a bright background, it will be like little bits of purple or green.

 So yeah, chromatic aberrations are a pretty dodgy issue in this camp, this lens, but if you use it properly, you’re aware of that, then you can work with that and then fix it.

-Now, this is absolutely fantastic; this is my main lens for street photography.
+This is fantastic; this is my primary lens for street photography.

-So overall I think that you should buy one of these if you haven’t got one yet.
+So overall I think you should buy one if you haven’t got one yet.

 Canon 50mm 1.8: (Best lens for Night Street photography)